lmnhd/keyvex_revamped/CURSOR_AGENT_CONTEXT.md

-# Cursor Agent Context - Pragmatic Type Cleanup
+# Cursor Agent Context - REPLACE UNKNOWN WITH ANY

 ## 🎯 TASK OBJECTIVE

-**REPLACE INEFFECTIVE 'UNKNOWN' TYPE THEATER WITH PRAGMATIC APPROACH**

-The current `unknown` type usage in AI agent validation functions is providing no practical benefits over `any` while making the code harder to work with.
-Replace with honest, pragmatic typing.
+**CRITICAL: REPLACE 'UNKNOWN' WITH 'ANY' IN EXTERNAL INPUT FUNCTIONS**

+**THE CURRENT CODE IS WRONG** - We are currently using `unknown` in AI agent validation functions but this is "type theater" that provides zero benefits.
+We need to REPLACE `unknown` with `any` for honest external input handling.

+**IMPORTANT: `unknown` is the PROBLEM, `any` is the SOLUTION for external inputs.**

 ## 🚨 CURRENT PROBLEMS IDENTIFIED